Yankees vs. Marlins Player Props Betting Odds

-Player prop bet options for Gleyber Torres and others are listed when the Miami Marlins host the New York Yankees at LoanDepot park on Friday at 6:40 PM ET.
+Oddsmakers have set player props for Gleyber Torres and others when the Miami Marlins host the New York Yankees at LoanDepot park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!